Code of Safe Practice

 procedures

-Sharps injury: notifying manager
+Sharps injury: notifying the manager

-An employee who receives a sharps injury at work must notify their employeras soon as is practicable.
-The employer will need to ensure
+An employee who receives a sharps injury at work must notify their employers soon as is practicable.
+The employer will need to ensure they have sufficiently robust arrangements to allow employees to notify them promptly, including where the employee works out-of-office or away from the employer’s premises.

 Recording and investigating a sharps injury